SF State Community Youth Summer Sailing and Paddling Program

 Another popular summer youth program is the SFSU Gator Youth Summer Sports Camp.
 It provides supervised afternoon (1–5pm) sports activities, such as baseball and martial arts for boys and girls ages 7–14.
 We do NOT operate or take reservations for Gator Sports Camp, but recommend it and partner with them.
 If your child has a morning kayak camp with us and is registered for afternoon Gator Sports Camp in the same week, one of our instructors will walk your child from Lake Merced to a Gator Camp representative.
 You must notify us during our registration process if your child is signed–up for Gator Sports Camp and the week they are going.
 You must also notify the Gator Sports Camp your child will be in our morning program.
 See http://kin.sfsu.edu/gatorCamp.aspx.html for more details.

-All SF State Summer Youth Sailing and Kayaking Camps Are Monday – Friday.
+All SF State Summer Youth Sailing and Paddling Camps Are Monday – Friday.

-The 2013 schedule and registration information will be posted soon.
-Checking for availability and registration is done on-line by clicking here to go to our on–line registration website.
-At this registration site you will be asked to select a specific camp type and date, provide participant information and emergency contract information.
+Checking for availability and registration is done on-line.
+At our registration site you will be asked to select a specific camp type and date, provide participant information and emergency contact information.
 To complete the on–line reservation you will be asked to make a full payment by credit card and will also be required to download a medical consent form and a liability release form.
-If you have special needs, require an alternative type of registration, payment by check, or additional information, please contact us:
+CLICK HERE TO REGISTER FOR 2017 CAMPS.

 Department of Recreation, Parks, and Tourism